mtskrzypiec/MovieRecommendation/README.md

 ## Supported Recommendation Strategies

-The library supports different types of movie recommendations, defined in `MovieRecommendationType`:
+The service supports different types of movie recommendations, defined in `MovieRecommendationType`:

 - **`RANDOM`** - Returns 3 random titles.
 - **`W_EVEN`** - Returns all movies starting with the letter 'W' but only if their title has an even number of characters.